- Diet & Nutrition

 - Seek help and advice early if you feel depressed, have suicidal thoughts, or consider harming yourself or others.

 - People taking medicine for mental health problems should not stop taking these medications, no matter how "well" they feel, until they have discussed their situation with their prescribing doctor(s).

 Avoidance behavior is another key to wellness.
 Below are described some of the major items to avoid if a person is seeking a healthy lifestyle.

 Tobacco use is the most important preventable illness and cause of death in the U.S., according to the National Cancer Institute (NCI).
 Tobacco use was estimated to be the cause of 443,000 deaths in 2010 in the U.S.

-- Stop smoking tobacco; start to stop today (it takes about 15 years of nonsmoking behavior to achieve a "normal" risk level for heart disease for those that smoke).
+- Stop smoking tobacco (it takes about 15 years of nonsmoking behavior to achieve a "normal" risk level for heart disease for those that smoke).

 - Stop using chewing tobacco to avoid oral cancers.

 - Tobacco use causes or contributes to a large number of cancers in the U.S. In men, 90% of lung cancer deaths are attributable to smoking; 80% in women.
 Tobacco use causes cancers of the lung, mouth, lip, tongue, esophagus, kidney, and bladder.
 It also further increases the risk of bladder cancer in subjects occupationally exposed to certain organic chemicals found in the textile, leather, rubber, dye, paint, and other organic chemical industries, and further increases the risk of lung cancer among subjects exposed to asbestos.